vladikcomper/md-modules/README.md

 ### Modules

-* [Error Handler](modules/errorhandler) - source code for the Advanced Error Handler and Debugger for Mega-Drive ROMs;
+* [Error Handler](modules/errorhandler) - the Advanced Error Handler and Debugger for handling exceptions and debugging your Mega-Drive ROMs;
-  * [Error Handler/bundles](modules/errorhandler/bundles) - bundles source code that define debugger macros and integrate pre-compiled Error Handler blob into your projects;
 * [MD-Shell](modules/mdshell) - a stand-alone easy to use "assembly header" to run small programs as Mega-Drive ROMs.

 ### Utilities